 Kvasir was the wisest human that had ever lived.
-Borne when the Gods made peace after the Aesir-Vanir war (read here), he was created when the Gods spat on a caldron, symbolizing their union.
+He was born when the Gods made peace after the Aesir-Vanir war, and was created when the Gods spat on a caldron, symbolizing their union.
 Kvasir wisdom was legendary, none was able to present him with a question for which he didn’t have a satisfying answer.
 He became famous and traveled throughout the world giving counsel.

 This mead contained Kvasir’s ability to dispense wisdom, and was appropriately named Óðrerir (“Stirrer of Inspiration”).
 Any who drank of it would become a poet or a scholar.
 When the Gods questioned them about Kvasir’s disappearance, Fjalar and Galar told them that Kvasir had choked on his wisdom.
 The Gods hadn’t drink that mead yet to know better…